Information Forms for Students

 The CREATE (Communities as Resources in Early Childhood Teacher Education) program students (Birth - PreK) are evaluated using the Birth-PreK Early Childhood Student Teacher Assessment.

 The CREATE program students (K-3) are evaluated using the K -3 Early Childhood Student Teacher Assessment.
+The scoring rubric for the K-3 Early Childhood Student Teacher Assessment can be found here.

 All other student teachers are evaluated using the Student Teacher Assessment. ( Elementary Program (Grades 1-8) and Special Ed Program (Mild/Moderate Disabilities K-12).